ActuallyEnbeon/ActuallyEnbeon/README.md

 - 👋 Hi, I’m @ActuallyEnbeon, but you can call me Enbeon
-- 👀 I’m interested in creating games and mods
+- 👀 I’m interested in pretty much anything, from game development to programming language design
-- 🌱 I’m currently getting better at Java, and I'm competent with Python too
+- 🌱 I’m proficient in Java and Python, with some experience in C# and JavaScript
 - 📫 I don't just give out my contact information to all and sundry!
 Find me somewhere else first

 <!---